ThiagoMartinsThome/TFM/README.md

   - Deploy the project online:

     - Heroku:
-      1. Create a a setup.sh and a profile files to connect with streamlit.
+      1. Create a setup.sh and a profile files to connect with streamlit.
       2. Set config variables to store the google cloud credentials.
       3. Deploy the model throughout github.